Scottish Castles AssociationPosted: 2011-03-25

 The SCA website has a detailed list of 'associated' castles, including many that are not often open to the public.
-A few random castles included in the online information are Glenbarr Abbey in Kintyre, family seat of the MacAlisters of Glenbarr for 220 years, and Pitcullo Castle in Fife, a late 16th century L-plan tower house.
+A few random castles included in the online information are Glenbarr Abbey in Kintyre, the family seat of the MacAlisters of Glenbarr for 220 years, and Pitcullo Castle in Fife, a late 16th-century L-plan tower house.

-Among the interesting projects the SCA is undertaking is an ongoing project to collect and collate mason's marks left on castles.
-They also maintain a list of people with skills useful to maintaining and preseving castles, and the website has a short visual guide to castle terms (now I know that a 'bartizan' is a corbelled turret!).
+Among the interesting projects, the SCA is undertaking is an ongoing project to collect and collate mason's marks left on castles.
+They also maintain a list of people with skills useful to maintaining and preserving castles, and the website has a short visual guide to castle terms (now I know that a 'bartizan' is a corbelled turret!).